Click on thumbnail for a larger view

 The park contains 13.2 acres of environmentally sensitive land, including a stream buffer, located along the eastern side of the park.
 Approximately 1.4 acres of this land is currently improved with park facilities.
 The remainder is predominantly forested and constrained by the stream valley, steep slopes, floodplains, or erodible soils.
 A perennial tributary to the Paint Branch lies directly downhill from the forested area, mostly within an undeveloped road right-of-way.

 The park Facility Plan was approved by the Montgomery County Planning Board on July 9, 2015.
-The budget was reduced by $850,000.00 in May of 2018 to meet spending affordability guidelines.
+The scope of the project and its budget was reduced by $850,000.00 in May of 2018 to meet spending affordability guidelines.
 Funding for final design and construction of this project is in the Department of Parks approved Capital Improvement Program (CIP) for Fiscal Year 2017 to 2022.

-The detail design of the park improvements for the reduced scope project began in June of 2017, and is anticipated to be complete in March of 2019.
-The construction documents and regulatory approvals are expected to be completed in late 2019 with construction beginning in the summer of 2020.
-The park is currently scheduled to reopen during the summer of 2022.
+The detailed design of the park improvements, construction documents, and regulatory approvals are anticipated to be completed at the end of 2020, with construction anticipated to begin in the spring of 2021.
+The park is currently scheduled to reopen during the spring/summer of 2023.

-Links to review meeting notes and Planning Board memos will be attached to each applicable calendar event as it is scheduled and completed.
+Links to review meeting notes and Planning Board memos are attached to each applicable calendar event.

 |DATE/TIME||DISCUSSION AND MEETING NOTES||LOCATION|